historical-theology/stthomas/faith-reason-revelation/syllabus-regular-spring2024.md

 ### Meetings

-I encourage you to meet with me outside of the classroom, especially for guidance on the readings and assignments.
+I encourage you to meet with me (Dr. Stephan) outside of the classroom, especially for guidance on the readings and assignments.
 Generally, appointments will be handled during my office hours (as listed at the beginning of this document).

 ### Communication